datawire/edgey-corp-java/README.md

 Preview URL: https://recursing-benz-1011.preview-beta.edgestack.me
 ```

-Once they have authenticated via Ambassador they will be able to see the results of your data-processing-service-java interception i.e. they can see the results of any local changes you make.
+Once they have authenticated via Ambassador they will be able to see the results of your DataProcessingService interception i.e. they can see the results of any local changes you make.
 The authentication step ensures that only people from the same organization can access your preview links.

 Get your friend to tell you when they can see the EdgeyCorp WebApp home page.
-Tell them to look at the application architecture diagram and note that you are running the data-processing-service-java locally and all the other services are running in a remote cluster.
+Tell them to look at the application architecture diagram and note that you are running the DataProcessingService locally and all the other services are running in a remote cluster.

 Now get your friend to click on the link at the bottom of the page "Join a friend for some collaborative bug hunting!"